The legal costs of buying a house

 📮 Stamp Duty

-The largest disbursement you will have to pay is typically Stamp Duty Land Tax (SDLT).
-If you are in Wales this is called Land Transaction Tax (LTT) and in Scotland it’s called Land and Building Transaction Tax (LBTT).
+The largest disbursement you typically pay is Stamp Duty Land Tax (SDLT).
+If you are in Wales, this is called Land Transaction Tax (LTT); in Scotland, it’s called Land and Building Transaction Tax (LBTT).
 This is a tax paid to the government on property purchases.

 The amount you pay varies by property price.
-In England you won’t need to pay this if the property you are buying is less than £250k (or £425k as a FTB).
+In England, you won’t need to pay this if the property you are buying is less than £250k (or £425k as an FTB).
+However, from April 1st, 2024, this lower limit will change to £125k (or £300k for FTBs).

-Use our calculator below to find out how much you will need to pay.
+Use our calculator below to determine how much you will need to pay.

 📄 HM Land Registry Fees

 The next largest disbursement is typically the Land Registry Registration services fee.
-This is a fee paid to the Land Registry to update the title deeds of the property you are buying.
-The Land Registry does admin work to maintain a database of all the properties in England & Wales, and charge for this service.
+This is a fee paid to the Land Registry to update the title deeds of the property you buy.
+The Land Registry does admin work to maintain a database of all the properties in England & Wales and charges for this service.

-The price of this fee increases with property price, and is higher if the property is a new build as it cannot be registered electronically.
-In 2024 the price ranges from £20-500 for a pre-owned property and £45-1,105 for a new build.
+This fee increases with property price and is higher if the property is a new build, as it cannot be registered electronically.
+In 2024, the price ranges from £20-500 for a pre-owned property and £45-1,105 for a new build.

-Use our calculator below to find out how much you will need to pay.
+Use our calculator below to determine how much you will need to pay.

 🔎 Searches

-Your conveyancer will request a variety of searches be performed to make sure you have all the information about your new property, and there are no nasty surprises.
+Your conveyancer will request various searches be performed to ensure you have all the information about your new property and there are no nasty surprises.

 These are the main searches that they will run: